Planning and Campus Construction

 Texas Career Engagement

-Texas Career Engagement (TCE) is reimagining the way students, alumni, employers, faculty, and staff prepare for the future of work together—by engaging around career in a way that is equitable and inclusive.
-They do this by connecting employers from around the world with the diverse talent at UT Austin, and by collaborating with campus partners to ensure that every undergraduate and graduate student has equitable access to career education, experiences, and opportunities that are as diverse as our students.
+Texas Career Engagement (TCE) is reimagining the way students, alumni, employers, faculty, and staff prepare for the future of work together.
+They do this by connecting employers from around the world with the wide range of talent at UT Austin, and by collaborating with campus partners to ensure that every undergraduate and graduate student has access to career education, experiences, and opportunities that are as unique as our students.

 University Housing and Dining